johnshields/TheBattle-AR-Scene/README.md

 `Rider - 2020.3.2`

 # Scene
-3D Game but it is in a 2D like view.
+3D, Fantasy Game that it is in a 2D like view.
 <br>
 <br>
 `Xanthos` is out for a battle...